 The more basic eye showers will work very well but the water ultimately ends up on the floor.
 Depending on the work place in question this may create a mess, damage equipment and generally disrupt work.
 No one really wants to be the person that does this, particularly when alarms may sound drawing the attention of all colleagues.
 This barrier again should not be underestimated as it may cause workers to try and clean off minor spills in a normal sink.

 Fitting eye baths with a catchment basin or, if possible, installing a drain under the shower can reduce this barrier to usage.

-For workers on the shop floor dealing with the day to day hustle and bustle of getting stuff made the safety shower is a bit of kit that takes up space an is never used.
-On the logical level all staff know its important but because its never used over time (after initial safety training) the perceived importance of the equipment drops.
-It is ironic that the people who are the most likely to need the shower (the front line workers) are the ones who will be least likely to treat it with respect.
-Human psychology is funny like that though.
+For workers on the shop floor dealing with the day-to-day hustle and bustle of getting stuff made, the safety shower is a bit of kit that takes up space and is never used.
+On the logical level all staff know it's important but because it's never used over time (after initial safety training) the perceived importance of the equipment drops.
+It is ironic that the people who are the most likely to need the shower (the frontline workers) are the ones who will be least likely to treat it with respect.
+Human psychology is funny like that.

 The space under a shower, particularly a tank shower, can very easily become a "useful" storage area.
 In outside settings the tank shower even has a roof to protect equipment from the rain.
 If the perception of the showers' usefulness has dropped in the minds of workers then this can and does happen.
 Showers can become cluttered and inaccessible.
 Clearly this can have disastrous consequences when the shower is need.